ParadigmZero/webpage-word-counter/README.md

 Simply perform a HTTP GET request, passing in a query parameter named `page` with the url to the page.
 See [testing](#testing).

+# Details/limitations of word count

+This performs a "shallow word count" on HTML elements, using the [word-counting library](https://www.npmjs.com/package/word-counting/).

+Tags, comments, script text .etc are ignored, and all rendered HTML text is counted.

+However, JavaScript rendered text, as well as embedded HTML is not counted in the word count.

+Text within `<noscript>` tags is counted in the word count, even though in the majority of situations, this will not be displayed to a user.

 # Running

 Options: